AlexGMBLT/BasicHtmlWebsite_RoadmapSh_Alexandre/README.md

 # Basic Html Website for Roadmap.sh by AlexandreGM
-This is just a pratice pure html core to understand better pure html structure.<br>
+Pratice project proposed by Roadmap.sh to understand better how HTML structures work.<br>
 You can see the page by clicking in the link below.

 <a href="https://alexgmblt.github.io/BasicHtmlWebsite_RoadmapSh_Alexandre/"> Website Link </a>